AndyW1990/rl-algo-implementations/README.md

 - Proximal Policy Optimisation (PPO)

 Where Neural Networks are required, there's a mix of Pytorch, Tensorflow and pure Numpy implementations.

+It's a bit thrown together at the minute, so I will look to add more and improve presentation/commentary in due course.